Where Can I Study?

 Direct Exchange Programs

-UMF has exchange agreements with a number of foreign universities.
+UMF has exchange agreements with several foreign universities.
 When participating in a Direct Exchange program, UMF students pay tuition and fees at UMF and living expenses to the host university abroad.
-Most of our direct exchange programs are at universities where the medium of instruction is English……meaning you do not need proficiency in the host country’s foreign language to study!
+Some of our direct exchange programs are at universities where the medium of instruction is English……meaning you do not need proficiency in the host country’s foreign language to study!

 Click below for program information

 Click below to visit a partner university website

 George J. Mitchell Peace Scholarship to Ireland

 This scholarship was established in honor of Senator Mitchell’s role in brokering the Peace Accord in Northern Ireland.
 UMF students can apply to study at University College Cork in Ireland.